 Ancient Zion was destroyed and forgotten in ancient times, but for the Jews, it has always remained a symbol and synonym for Jerusalem.

 Modern Mount Zion is part of the Upper City during the time of King Herod and Jesus.
-In more ancient times, this area was called the Western Hill and was located from outside the city of King David between the valleys of the Gay and Kidron rivers, opposite the Temple Mount.
+In more ancient times, this area was called the Western Hill and was located outside the city of King David between the valleys of the Gay and Kidron rivers, opposite the Temple Mount.

 After the Romans' destruction of Jerusalem and the Jewish Temple in 70 AD, after the Bar Kokhva revolt, Jewish Jerusalem and Zion ceased to exist by the middle of the 2nd century AD.
 Above the ruins of Jerusalem, the Romans built a new city - Aelia Capitolina.
 Approximately 200 years later, the first Christian buildings appeared in the city, and the holy evangelical places associated with the stay of Jesus Christ in Jerusalem were identified.

 At this time, the tradition of the new Zion appears.
 The area of the city in which Christians lived - the slope of the mountain around the Church of the Holy Sepulcher and further south to the valley of the Kidron Valley - was now called Mount Zion.